 - Whether one spouse will pay alimony to the other

 All of these decisions can affect your life for a long time to come.
-This is why it’s vital for you to contact a qualified family law attorney as soon as possible in order to protect your rights.
+This is why it’s vital for you to contact a qualified Portland family law firm as soon as possible in order to protect your rights.

 An annulment is different from a divorce because while a divorce ends a legally valid marriage, an annulment states the marriage was never valid in the first place.
 A granted annulment will make it as if you were never married in the eyes of the law.